Hritikraj8804/Docker_practise/example-voting-app/4_voting-app_on_aws_ec2.md

 * Explore **AWS Elastic Container Service (ECS)** or **Kubernetes (EKS)** for more advanced container orchestration.
 * Add **monitoring and logging** tools to your deployment.

 If you found this guide helpful, please share it, and feel free to star the [GitHub Repo Link Here - https://github.com/Hritikraj8804/Docker_practise.git]!
-Let me know if you have any questions in the comments below.

 ---